 Veterinary diagnostics antibodies and antigens for animal health test kit, animal infectious diseases diagnostics and veterinary/Zoonotic diagnostic laboratory in ELISA, Lateral flow immunoassay (LFIA), colloidal gold immunochromatographic assay, Chemiluminescent immunoassay (CLIA),turbidimetric inhibition immuno assay (TINIA) and POCT

-Full product list: Pet, Ruminants, Swine, Equine, Avian, Fish, Multiple Species
+Full product list: Companion Animal, Ruminants, Swine, Equine, Avian, Fish, Multiple Species

 Abstract - Animal health diagnosis